 🌾 The 20-Acre Family Farm: Scaling for Legacy

 For retirees with a bit more energy, ambition, or support from family members, a 20-acre farm opens the door to something larger—a working farm that balances lifestyle, income, and legacy.
-While not everyone will want this level of commitment, it’s a strong option for those looking to create a family business with potential to support future generations.
+While not everyone will want this level of commitment, it’s a strong option for those looking to create a family business with the potential to support future generations.

 🧩 What Can You Do with 20 Acres?